All Episodes

 And this is in stark contrast with the montage that you just heard.

-A friend of Huma is quoted in the Wall Street Journal and a couple of other places this morning as saying that she actually knew about this last fall, before he announced for mayor, that she was furious about it at the time, that she considered leaving him.
+A friend of Huma is quoted in the Wall Street Journal and a couple of other places this morning as saying that she actually knew about this last fall before he announced for mayor, that she was furious about it at the time that she considered leaving him, but she made the decision to stay in the marriage because of their son.

-And as a result of that, there are a lot of questions this morning, not about Anthony Wiener's lewd, raunchy, disgusting behavior, but about Huma Abedin and standing by him amongst a lot of liberal Democrats.
+And as a result of that, there are a lot of questions this morning, not about Anthony Weiner's lewd, raunchy, disgusting behavior, but about Huma Abedin and standing by him amongst a lot of liberal Democrats.

 What liberal Democrats?